Access REGENT’S GENEROUS POLICY FOR TRANSFER STUDENTS

 1. Complete the application process

-You would need to complete the application process and be admitted to a degree program.
+You need to complete the application process, be admitted to a degree program, and enroll in your coursework.

 2. Complete the Transfer Credit Evaluation Form for Graduate Students